 “You Couldn’t Possibly Have ADHD!”

-Too often, doctors mistake ADHD for insomnia, obsessive-compulsive, or another related condition.
+Too often, doctors mistake ADHD for sleep disorders, mood disorders, obsessive-compulsive, or another related condition.
 Learn how to help your doctor avoid common mistakes when evaluating your signs and symptoms.

 More often than not, it is the patient who suspects that he has ADHD and who makes an informal diagnosis.
 This happens because ADHD is genetic and runs in families.
 A person sees someone else in his family who has been diagnosed and treated for the condition.
 The more he talks with family members about the symptoms, the more he recognizes ADHD impairments in himself, his siblings, or his children.

 Doctors, however, hold the key to treatment.
 Only a clinician can write a prescription for ADHD medication, which is the first-line treatment for ADHD.
 But before you can receive a trial of ADHD medication, you need a diagnosis.
 That can be the hardest part.
 Unless the doctor understands what is going on with you, he will make the wrong diagnosis.
 You cannot bypass the diagnosis step, ever.